Melinda315/MARS/README.md

 ```

 ### Citation
-If you find the software useful, please consider citing the following paper:
+If you find the code useful, please consider citing the following paper:
 ```
 @inproceedings{tan2021multi,
   title={Multi-Facet Recommender Networks with Spherical Optimization},